 You might be wondering: What does a content strategist do?

 A content strategist crafts a strategic narrative for a brand.
 They develop a content plan that aligns with the overall business goals, and create a roadmap for how to produce that content and distribute it.
 But it’s not just about creating pretty, on-brand content.
-A content strategist also analyzes data to see what’s working and what’s not, then adjusts their strategy accordingly.
+A content strategist also analyzes digital data to see what’s working and what’s not, then adjusts their strategy accordingly.
 They make sure that the right pieces of content are reaching the right people at the right time.
 It’s a lot of work, but it’s essential for creating a successful online presence.